-The first of the seven zipline runs at Gator and Friends is the shortest, so in one respect it’s a good way for those with cold feet to ease into things.
+The first of the seven zipline runs at Gators and Friends is the shortest, so in one respect it’s a good way for those with cold feet to ease into things.

-This was my first time ziplining, so initially I stayed in the seated position, but as I grew more comfortable and picked up some tips and encouragement from the guides, I ended up zipping upside-down on a couple runs.
+This was my first time ziplining, so initially I stayed in the seated position.
+But as I grew more comfortable and picked up some tips and encouragement from the guides, I ended up ziplining upside-down on a couple runs.

 The “and Friends” part of the establishment refers to the animal park that includes camels, ostriches, donkeys, zebras, and even the occasional zonkey.
 If you ever want to see a bewildered donkey, race past on a zipline 20 feet above its head.